 The Rim of Africa is not a trail.
 It is a story and a journey.
-A journey on foot through the wild of the Cape Mountains.
+A traverse on foot through the wild of the Cape Mountains.

 It is a story about being in love with a long, rugged line of wild peaks and valleys, stretching some 650km from the Cederberg in the north, to the Outeniqua foothills in the east, forming the south-western rim of the African continent.

-This tough mountain traverse is divided into 8 stages each varying between 5 or 8 days in duration.
+A CAPE MOUNTAINS TRAVERSE?
+This demanding hike is a full traverse of the Cape Fold Mountains, and is divided into 8 stages each varying between 5 or 8 days in duration.
 Camping beneath stars and drinking from clear streams, we slowly follow a route that varies from year to year through this beautiful and exhilarating landscape.

 You are invited to apply and join us for the 2017 mountain journey.

+WHY IS IT TOUGH?
 Some days will be very difficult or challenging as we walk through thick vegetation, over rough rocks and along old trails, in searing heat one moment and cold winds, or rain the next.
-It is not about distance covered, although we will hike far, it is not about any fastest known time, we take our time, but we also move at a pace that demands good fitness and enthusiasm for adventure.
+It is not about distance covered, although we will hike far.
+It is not about any fastest known time, we take our time, but we also move at a pace that demands good fitness and enthusiasm for adventure.

 Rim of Africa is overseen by a non-profit and public benefit trust.
 It is independent and each annual traverse is paid for by participants.